Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Introduction

-Recently, reinforcement learning (RL)~\cite{sutton2018reinforcement} has been proven to be a promising technique for scenario-based AV testing.
-Inheriting the features of RL agents in adaptive control and dynamic interaction, RL-based testing approaches~\cite{lu2022learning,10172658,feng2023dense} generate critical scenarios by interacting with the environment at runtime and can be adaptive to dynamic environmental changes.
-However, RL-based methods typically focus on detecting safety violations, such as collisions, whereas the functional requirements are less tested.
-Thus, it is crucial to adaptively generate critical scenarios to simultaneously test safety and functional requirements.
-A relevant work is MORLOT~\cite{10172658}, which adapts single-objective RL and many-objective search to generate test suites to violate as many requirements as possible.
-MORLOT is designed to violate multiple \textit{independent} requirements by generating a set of scenarios, each focusing on violating one independent requirement.
+Reinforcement learning (RL)~\cite{sutton2018reinforcement,lu2022learning,10172658,feng2023dense} has shown promise in dealing with these challenges by dynamically interacting with the environment to perform adaptive test scenario generation.
+However, the focus of RL-based testing has mainly been on evaluating individual requirements or testing multiple independent requirements.
+To test multiple \textit{independent} requirements, MORLOT~\cite{10172658} adapts single-objective RL and many-objective search to generate test suites to violate as many requirements as possible.
 However, in practice, many requirements are interdependent and must be evaluated simultaneously to ensure comprehensive testing.
-For instance, safety requirements such as avoiding collisions could be closely related to functional requirements like maintaining lane positioning or completing routes within a time budget.
-Violating functional requirements (e.g., failing to complete routes) may compromise safety requirements (e.g., causing a collision), highlighting the need for approaches simultaneously evaluating multiple requirements.
-To this end, in this work, we aim to test multiple interdependent requirements for which multi-objective RL (MORL)~\cite{6918520} is suitable.
+For example, violating a functional requirement, such as route completion, may compromise safety, as in a collision, highlighting the need for approaches that simultaneously evaluate multiple \textit{interdependent} requirements.